-41 1.
-Introduction
+1. Introduction

-Atmospheric Motion Vectors (AMVs) derived by tracking the drift of cloud or water vapor 42 features in satellite imagery are a key element of the global observing system for the 43 initialization of numerical weather prediction (NWP) models.
-They particularly constrain the 44 wind field in remote areas of the southern hemisphere and above the world's oceans where 45 hardly any other wind observations exist.
-Several studies have documented the positive 46 contribution of AMVs to the forecast skill of global NWP models (Bormann and Thépaut 47 2004; Velden et al 2005; Gelaro et al. 2010).
-All major NWP centers now assimilate AMVs 48 from several geostationary and polar orbiting satellites that together provide a nearly global 49 coverage.
-50
+Atmospheric Motion Vectors (AMVs) derived by tracking the drift of cloud or water vapor features in satellite imagery are a key element of the global observing system for the initialization of numerical weather prediction (NWP) models.
+They particularly constrain the wind field in remote areas of the southern hemisphere and above the world's oceans where hardly any other wind observations exist.
+Several studies have documented the positive contribution of AMVs to the forecast skill of global NWP models (Bormann and Thépaut 2004; Velden et al 2005; Gelaro et al. 2010).
+All major NWP centers now assimilate AMVs from several geostationary and polar orbiting satellites that together provide a nearly global coverage.

-51 Despite improvements of the retrieval algorithms over the last decades however, the height assignment of AMVs introduces significant errors.
-Velden and Bedka (2009, VB2009 52 hereafter) estimated that the height assignment is the dominant factor in AMV uncertainty 53 54 and contributes up to 70% of the total error.
-In addition, those errors are horizontally correlated over up to 800 km (Bormann et al. 2003).
-As a consequence, AMVs are usually 55 thinned rigorously for the assimilation in NWP models.
-The European Centre for Medium-56 57 range Weather Forecasts (ECMWF) for example currently uses less than 10% of the available AMVs to avoid correlated errors.
-58
+Despite improvements of the retrieval algorithms over the last decades however, the height assignment of AMVs introduces significant errors.
+Velden and Bedka (2009, VB2009 hereafter) estimated that the height assignment is the dominant factor in AMV uncertainty and contributes up to 70% of the total error.
+In addition, those errors can be horizontally correlated over several hundred km (Bormann et al. 2003).
+As a consequence, AMVs are usually thinned rigorously for the assimilation in NWP models.

-59 Spaceborne lidars as the one on the Cloud-Aerosol Lidar and Infrared Pathfinder Satellite 60 Observation (CALIPSO) satellite can accurately determine the height of cloud tops.
-61 Therefore, the combination of AMVs with cloud top information from satellite lidars is seen 62 as promising approach to reduce the error and error correlation of AMVs.
-Di Michele et al. 63 (2012) compared the cloud top heights derived from CALIPSO lidar data and AMV heights, but they didn't correct AMV heights and they didn't answer the question if the AMV should actually be assigned to the lidar observed cloud top itself or to some layer around or beneath the lidar cloud top observations.
+Spaceborne lidars as the one on the Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation (CALIPSO) satellite can accurately determine the height of cloud tops.
+Therefore, the combination of AMVs with cloud top information from satellite lidars is seen as promising approach to reduce the error and error correlation of AMVs.
+Di Michele et al. (2012) compared cloud top heights derived from CALIPSO lidar data and AMV heights, but did not investigate the possibility of correcting AMV heights.

-The present study intends to develop a height correction for AMVs based on lidar 67 observations.
-Instead of satellite lidar observations, the height correction is tested with 68 airborne lidar observation during the THORPEX Pacific Asian Regional Campaign (T-PARC) 69 2008 (Weissmann et al. 2011, 2012).
-The use of airborne observations has the advantage 70 that more than 300 dropsondes are available to validate AMV winds before and after the 71 72 correction.
-Observations of the lidar backscatter ratio at 1064 nm and dropsondes were 73 both performed during 24 research flights of the Falcon 20 research aircraft of the Deutsches Zentrum für Luft- und Raumfahrt (DLR).
-74
+The present study intends to develop a height correction for AMVs based on lidar observations.
+Particular emphasis is given to investigate if the AMV should actually be assigned to the lidar observed cloud top itself or to some layer around or beneath the lidar cloud top observations.
+Instead of satellite lidar observations, the height correction is tested with airborne lidar observation during the The Observing System Research and Predictability Experiment (THORPEX) Pacific Asian Regional Campaign (T-PARC) 2008 (Weissmann et al. 2011 and 2012).
+The use of airborne observations has the advantage that more than 300 dropsondes are available to validate AMV winds before and after the correction.
+Observations of the lidar backscatter ratio at 1064 nm and dropsondes were performed during 24 research flights of the Falcon 20 research aircraft of the Deutsches Zentrum für Luft- und Raumfahrt (DLR).

-75 In addition, the present paper investigates the appropriate layer depth and its vertical position for the assimilation of AMVs.
-The study of VB2009 indicates that AMVs represent 76 77 the wind in a tropospheric layer rather than at a finite level.
-For this reason they calculated the vector root-mean-square (VRMS) difference between AMVs and radiosonde winds 78 averaged over layers of different depth from the AMV height downward.
-The present paper 79 80 also investigates the effect of layer-averages on the wind speed bias as systematic errors are particularly crucial in data assimilation.
-Furthermore, we test different vertical positions of 81 82 the averaging layer relative to the original AMV height.
-For this reason we compare AMVs to sounding winds averaged over layers of different depth and we shift these layers from above 83 to beneath the AMV.
-Systematic wind speed differences are calculated in addition to VRMS 84 differences as deeper layers lead to systematically weaker winds.
-The comparison is based 85 on several thousand vertical soundings (dropsondes and special radiosondes from ships and 86 87 small islands) during T-PARC.
+In addition, the present paper investigates the appropriate layer depth and its vertical position for the assimilation of AMVs.
+The study of VB2009 indicates that AMVs represent the wind in a tropospheric layer rather than at a finite level.
+For this reason they calculated the vector root-mean-square (VRMS) difference between AMVs and radiosonde winds averaged over layers of different depth from the AMV height downward.
+The present paper additionally investigates the effect of layer-averages on the wind speed bias as systematic errors are particularly crucial in data assimilation.
+Furthermore, we test different vertical positions of the averaging layer relative to the original AMV height.
+For this purpose we compare AMVs to sounding winds averaged over layers of different depth and we shift these layers from above to beneath the AMV.
+Systematic wind speed differences are calculated in addition to VRMS differences as deeper layers lead to systematically weaker winds.
+The comparison is based on several thousand vertical soundings (dropsondes and special radiosondes from ships and small islands) during T-PARC.